jslowick/naia/1-Places/3-Eastern Side/4-Sea of Night/Black Sand Beach/Ebon Keep/Ebon Keep.md

+---
+tags:
+  - places
+  - east
+  - night
+  - black_sand_beach
+  - neutral
+  - building
+---

 #places #neutral #night #east #black_sand_beach #building

 A long abandoned castle on [[Black Sand Beach]] towers from the middle of the Island.
-Rumored to be the lair of a powerful [[Witches|Witch]] or [[Vampires]] at one point, people swear they’ve seen lights in the Keep recently, but none who have travelled to explore it have returned.
+Rumored to be the lair of a powerful [[Witches|Witch]] or [[Vampires|Vampire]] at one point, people swear they’ve seen lights in the Keep recently, but none who have travelled to explore it have returned.